NeCTAR-RC/nectar-training/package07/sections/guiViaSSH.markdown

 *Note*: The & after the command causes the calculator to open up and detach from the terminal.
 If you skip it, the calculator will open, but you won’t be able to type other commands in the terminal.
 {% endBgBox %}

 If this worked, try a larger application, like firefox.
-Go to your *ssh shell* (or PuTTY on Windows) and type:
+Go to your *ssh terminal* (or PuTTY on Windows) and type:

 ```sudo apt-get install firefox```